bml-research/data_analysis_bml/excel/excel_02_data_import.md

 *<sub>Figure 9: a difficult file to load in Excel</sub>*

-However, using the "Transform Data" feature, you can easily separate the columns using "Split Column (by delimiter)" on the `@` symbol.
-Than, click "Use First Row as Headers" and click " Close & Load".
+However, after clicking "From txt/csv" and selecting the csv file, you can specify the delimiter by choosing "--Custom--" and then enter the `@` symbol.
+Then click "Transform Data", click "Use First Row as Headers" and click " Close & Load".

 |![Data loaded](./pics_02_data_import/10.png)
 *<sub>Figure 10: a difficult file loaded in Excel</sub>*